Erb’s palsy weakness or paralysis in the arm that is usually noticed after birth.

 You may be asked about your baby's symptoms and medical history.
 A physical exam will be done.
 Other tests may include:

-Your baby may need images taken of bodily structures.
+Your baby may need imaging tests.
 This can be done with: X-rayMRI scan

 Your baby may need to have muscle and nerve activity recorded.
 This can be done with: Electromyography

 Nerve conduction study

 Over time, the baby can recover movement.
 Feeling in the arm can also be recovered.
 In some cases, long-lasting damage can occur.